Do you have the goal to get lean and muscular?

 So, the question becomes:

 How do you achieve this?
-How can you set up your diet to have physical, mental and social well-being?
+How can you set up your diet to have, not only physical, bu also mental and social well-being?

 Well, by taking a flexible and inclusive, instead of a strict and exclusive approach to dieting.